March Madness How To Fill Out Your Bracket

-There isn't a way to be totally sure which team is going to win each round, there are a few key facts to keep in mind.
+There isn't a way to be totally sure which team is going to win each round, but there are a few key factors to keep in mind.
 Only one 16 seed has ever beat a No. 1 seed.
 This happened in 2018 when UMBC upset Virginia.
-Before this happened, it was thought of as impossible for a 16 seed to win a game.
-You should still never pick a 16 seed to win, as it is extremely unlikely.
+Before this happened, it was thought to be impossible for a 16 seed to win a game.
+You should probably still never pick a 16 seed to win, as it is extremely unlikely.

-Among the tips, they recommend keeping a 14 or 15 seed out of your final sixteen teams (also called the Sweet Sixteen), not predicting a 4 or 5 seed to win the National Championship, and including more than just No. 1 seeds in your Final Four prediction.
-When the 68 teams are announced, you can do some research on the top teams to learn more about their key players point guards, shooting guards, centers, and their stats.
+Among common tips, it is recommended that you keep a 14 or 15 seed out of your final sixteen teams (also called the Sweet 16), not predicting a 4 or 5 seed to win the National Championship, and including more than just No. 1 seeds in your Final Four prediction.
+When the 68 teams are announced, you can do some research on the top teams to learn more about their key players, point guards, shooting guards, centers, and their stats.

-It's also important to pick one double digit seeded team to advance to at least the sweet 16.
-On average, one team seeded 11 or higher makes it to the sweet 16.
+Although it can be risky, you may want to pick one double digit seeded team to advance to the Sweet Sixteen.
+Each year on average, one team seeded 11 or worse makes it to the Sweet Sixteen.
 This is referred to as a Cinderella Story.
 Do not have them advancing too far into the tournament!
 These teams typically see their luck run out in later rounds.

 You can technically download and fill out as many brackets as you want.
 However, it's common for bracket challenges, pools, and informal competitions among friends or coworkers to only accept one bracket.
 While there are challenges or pools out there that accept more than one bracket, it's standard to make one set of predictions and stick with them.